When do I need a permit?

 Town is given a land use district.
 Each district has different rules and

 regulations.
-To find out what district your property is zoned, check out the Town of Grande Cache Land Use District Map.
+To find out what district your property is zoned, check out the Grande Cache Land Use District Map.

 Do I need a permit to build a deck?